Coronavirus Update (as of April 3, 2020)

 Critical Infrastructure Industry Issues

-The Centers for Disease Control and Prevention and the White House Coronavirus Task Force released a document, The President's Coronavirus Guidelines for America -- 15 Days to Slow the Spread of Coronavirus (COVID-19), which states that companies in the food supply are part of a critical infrastructure industry.
-The Department of Homeland Security DHS) then issued This guidance and accompanying list identifying critical infrastructure industries, including agriculture and food.
+The Centers for Disease Control and Prevention and the White House Coronavirus Task Force released a document, The President's Coronavirus Guidelines for America -- 30 Days to Slow the Spread of Coronavirus (COVID-19), which states that companies in the food supply are part of a critical infrastructure industry.
+The Department of Homeland Security DHS) then issued this guidance and accompanying list identifying critical infrastructure industries, including agriculture and food.
 To support that conclusion the Meat Institute submitted a memo to DHS emphasizing the importance of including meat industry suppliers in that critical infrastructure designation.

 The list of states executing shelter in residence orders continues to grow.
 Sometimes, law enforcement officials have stopped people questioning whether they should be away from home.
 Previous iterations of this memo provided templates (see below) for employees to use.
 USDA's Agricultural Marketing Service (AMS) issued a memorandum, U.S. Department of Agriculture Operations Allowed to Operate During Shelter in Residence, you may wish to provide to your employees in addition to the templates below.
 Included in the Hogan Lovells document are certificate templates food and agriculture employees can use if stopped while traveling to or from work or with transportation employees, while in route.
 A similar document, Shipment of Supplies Related to Critical Infrastructure, was created for use by those transporting food or related products.
 Should your company or your carrier encounter a problem please contact Dr. Tiffany Lee, firstname.lastname@example.org or the Deputy Administrator of the Federal Motor Carrier Safety Administration (FMCSA), Jim Mullen, at email@example.com.
 FMCSA has provided a questions and answers document to provide guidance.